Court action results in free expression at Brandon University

 The court action has now been settled.
 BUSU has agreed in writing to reverse its 2015 decision revoking Students for Life’s student group status, and to recognize Students for Life as an official student group in the 2016-2017 school year.

 “BUSU was trying to bully Students for Life into silence simply for holding unpopular views.
-Left to stand, this decision would have had disastrous consequences for future students at Brandon University, and all Canadians seeking a forum for diverse opinion at our universities,” stated Calgary lawyer John Carpay, president of the Justice Centre
+Left to stand, this decision would have had disastrous consequences for future students at Brandon University, and all Canadians seeking a forum for diverse opinion at our universities,” stated Calgary John Carpay, president of the Justice Centre

 In response to the settlement, Students for Life President Catherine Dubois stated: